Skip to content

 Image Description: Aaron Rose Philip, a Black woman seated in a power wheelchair, on the cover of V Magaine.
 She is wearing a black and vibrant gradient matching Calvin Klein bralette and panty set, with a denim crop top jacket styled over it.
 Her hair is styled in a half up-half down straight look.

-Fashion Industry Mentors and Peer Community
+Mentors and Community

-We invite applications by March 15, 2024 for the Fall 2024 semester
+We invite applications by March 16, 2026 for the Fall 2026 semester

 Apply now for the Disabled Fashion Student Program.